Category: M

 MOUNTAIN HEART

 • Formed in 1998 by Adam Steffey, Steve Gulley, Barry Abernathy, Jim Van Cleve and Johnny Dowdle after having worked with Doyle Lawson and Quicksilver.
 Steffey was replaced during the recording of the band’s first album by Alan Perdue.
-Since then, the band has experience numerous personnel changes.
+Since the beginning, the band experienced numerous personnel changes.

 • 1999, released first album Mountain Heart (Doobie Shea).